Matteo Croce personal homepage

 The filesystem is an ancient squashfs version, unsupported by modern squashfs tools, so I had to compile an old release to extract it with unsquashfs.

-In the extracted filesystem I located the directory containing the web interface pages.
-Looking at the web page which handles the configuration, I noticed some custom tags that references to some sort of embedded functions.
-Most likely they are handled server side by the webserver.
+In the extracted filesystem, I located the directory containing the web interface pages.
+Looking at the web page which handles the configuration, I noticed some custom tags that refer to some sort of embedded functions.
+Most likely they are handled server-side by the webserver.

 The webserver is an “httpd” binary which has many symlinks pointing to it, so it can provide many utilities.
 This is a common practice in limited constrained systems, most notably in the BusyBox project.